 Serves: 2. ½ slab each adult

 Prep time: 15 minutes to just skin, trim and rub

 Cooking time: 3 to 6 hours depending on the cut you choose

 Ideally the ribs will be cooked low and slow at 225 degree F, so it will take 5 to 6 hours for the Spare ribs and 3 to 4 hours for the Baby Back Ribs.
 Thicker and meaty slabs take long time and if you are using rib holders, then add one more hour to the total.

-– 1 slab St.Louis Cut (SLC) ribs, spare ribs or Baby back ribs
+- 1 slab ribs, spare ribs or Baby back ribs

-About the Ribs: The SLC ribs are the best barbeque ribs because they are meaty and full of flavors.
-These ribs are usually spare ribs with their tips removed forming a nice rectangular rack.
-If you like leaner, smaller and fast cooking ribs then go for the Baby back ribs.
+About the Ribs: If you like leaner, smaller and fast cooking ribs then go for the Baby back ribs.
 You will also find country ribs, but they are not ribs, but chops and they need to be cooked differently and hence not needed in this recipe.

 About Kosher Salt: The specialty of kosher salt is that it is just half as concentrate as the regular table salt, so when using kosher salt keep the quantity in mind.

 About Wood: 8 ounces of wood is enough no matter how many slabs you are cooking.
 You don’t have to be precise about the quantity of wood, but just make sure that you keep note of the quantity for future reference.
 For pork ribs, it is best to use apple, hickory or oak wood instead of pine.
 Remember not to use construction wood as it is usually treated with chemicals to discourage rats and termites.
 There is no need to soak the wood.